prescottprue/fireadmin/README.md

 └── tests                    # Unit tests
 ```

-### Before Deploying

-1. Make sure you have enabled billing on your Firebase account - external API communication requires setting up a payment method (you are only charged based on usage)
-1. Create an account on Algolia - Create a new app, you will need the API keys later
-1. Install Firebase Command Line Tools: `npm i -g firebase-tools`
-1. Set firebase

 ### Deployment

 #### CI Deploy (recommended)
-**Note**: Config for this is located within `travis.yml`
-`firebase-ci` has been added to simplify the CI deployment process.
+**Note**: Config for this is located within `travis.yml`. `firebase-ci` has been added to simplify the CI deployment process by getting settings from the `.firebaserc`.
 All that is required is providing authentication with Firebase:

 1. Login: `firebase login:ci` to generate an authentication token (will be used to give Travis-CI rights to deploy on your behalf)
 1. Set `FIREBASE_TOKEN` environment variable within Travis-CI environment
-1. Run a build on Travis-CI
+1. Run a build on Travis-CI by pushing code to your Git remote (most likely Github)

 If you would like to deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`.

-For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)
+For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci).

 #### Manual deploy